Homemade Spaghetti Sauce

 • Storage: store in the refrigerator and use within 4 days.

-• Freezer: Divide the broth into freezer-safe containers (I like to use 16-ounce glass jars) and leave 1/2-inch head space for expansion.
-Label and date, then freeze for up to 3 months.
-Thaw overnight in the refrigerator.
+• Freezer: Cool the finished sauce, then pack into freezer-safe containers (I like to use glass Mason jars; leave a half-inch of head space for expansion), and freeze for up to 3 months.
+Thaw overnight in the refrigerator (or defrost in the microwave if you need your sauce fast).
+Flat-laying freezer bags work too!

 Can you make homemade spaghetti sauce in a slow cooker?